Efficiently solving the harmonic model predictive control formulation: Numerical results

 \section{Numerical results}

-This section shows two case studies evaluating the performance of the ADMM solver for the HMPC formulation presented in Section \ref{sec:solver}.
-The first one compares it against other solvers from the literature applied to it and other MPC formulations.
-The second one highlights the benefits of using our approach based on considering the sets $\cD$ instead of SOC constraints.
+This section shows two case studies evaluating the performance of the proposed HMPC solver.
+The first one compares it against other solvers and MPC formulations from the literature.
+The second one highlights the benefits obtained by considering the sets $\cD$ instead of SOC constraints.